astares/Pharo-YUML/README.md

 # Pharo-YUML
-Simple YUML Link generator to document class hierarchies in Pharo.
+Simple YUML Link generator to document class hierarchies in [Pharo](http://www.pharo.org).

 ## Introduction

 Sometimes it is helpful to create a simple class hierarchy diagram within your documentation.
 There is an online service [yuml.me](http://yuml.me) which is able to generate diagrams based on given URL parameters.

-At it is cumbersome to write the URLs this little utility project allows you to directly generate a link from a given class to display a diagram of the subclass hierarchy.
+At it is cumbersome to write the URL pattern manually this little utility project allows you to directly generate a link from a given Pharo class to display a diagram of the subclass hierarchy.

 ## Quick Start